Osanyin-Taiwo-30/PCI-readDiag/docs/usage.md

 import gsidiag as gd
 ```

 With the module loaded, open a file containing the GSI diagnostic information.
-In this example, the file `diag_conv_01.2020031112` (with ~64 Mb) is a diagnostic file provided by the GSI containing information from conventional observations used in the minimization of a 3DVar cost function for the date 2020031112.
-This file is provided to the user for testing purposes only.
+In this example, the file `[diag_conv_01.2020031112](https://github.com/GAD-DIMNT-CPTEC/readDiag/blob/master/data/diag_conv_01.2020031112)` (~64 Mb) is a diagnostic file provided by the GSI containing information from conventional observations used in the minimization of a 3DVar cost function for the date 2020031112.
+This file is provided to the user for testing purposes only and does not represent an operational situation by any means.

-For this, we will create the object `file` from which we will use the builtin methods and functions of the readDiag.
+For this, we will create the object `file` from which we will use the built-in methods and functions of the readDiag.

 !!! note "Note"

-    The `%%time` is a Jupyter magic command that accounts for the time a command takes to run and it is not required for the use of the readDiag).
+    The `%%time` is a Jupyter magic command that accounts for the time a command takes to run and it is not required for the use of the readDiag.

-To load the provided conventional diagnostic file, do as follows:
+To load the provided diagnostic file, proceed as follows:

 === "Command"